 Together, these studies show that CLE is more than a concept, it is a driver of systemwide improvement.
 When leadership teams believe in their shared ability to influence outcomes, they create the very conditions for teacher efficacy to flourish.
 And when both beliefs align, students benefit most.

-In our work with leadership teams, Michael Nelson and I describe CLE as a 3-legged stool:
+In our work with leadership teams, Michael Nelson and I describe fostering the belief of a collective as a 3-legged stool:

 All three are needed to strengthen a team’s belief in their collective capacity and to ground that belief in evidence.